helpfulengineering/devops/README.md

 # [Helpful Engineering DevOps Team](https://helpfulengineering.slack.com/archives/CV54M16QH)

 Welcome to the Helpful Engineering DevOps team.
-We have our FAQ below and more documentation will be in the repo.
+Please check our FAQ below and the documentation in the repository.

+***

-## FAQ
+## :question: FAQ

 ### How do I get help?

-Click the lightning bolt in the header of the slack channel and select “Help Request”
+Click the lightning bolt (:zap:) in the header of the slack channel and select «**Help Request**»

 ### How do I help out?